opensovereigncloud/libvirt-provider/docs/development/pci_passthrough_support.md

 The `libvirt-provider` facilitates PCI device passthrough, enabling resource management for various PCI devices, not limited to GPUs.
 This document provides a detailed guide on configuring PCI passthrough support, making it adaptable to any PCI device type, such as GPUs, network adapters, storage controllers, etc.

-**Status**: Draft / Proof of Concept
+**Status:** Draft / Proof of Concept

-*Note: The current solution may experience issues upon restart, potentially affecting device availability and passthrough functionality.
+**Note:** *The current solution may experience issues upon restart, potentially affecting device availability and passthrough functionality.
 Testing and further development are in progress to address these limitations.*

 ## Enabling PCI Passthrough Support